grnet/ganetimgr/docs/source/interface.rst

 Main view
 ---------
-The Home view presents a table with every vm owned by the user with some basic information for quick sorting.
+The Home view presents a table with every VM owned by the user with some basic information for quick sorting.
 There are also actions shortcuts for basic interaction.

 .. image:: _static/images/ss_02_user_main_view.png
 	:scale: 50 %